mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 3. Nothing is dangerous when everything is considered in it's proper context.<br>
 4. When a user toggles Show Hidden Files in Nemo, Nemo will immediately close and restart.
 Not a perfect solution but should keep kids from accidentally deleting hidden files.<br>
 5. You can set a limit to the number of workspaces a user may create.<br>
-6. You can stop Nemo Show Hidden Files closing/restarting & Workspace Max Number Limiting by typing this into a terminal:# killall dbus-monitor<br>
-7. If you don't want the max workspaces limit and Nemo disable hidden files, comment out the last line in z_login.sh

 <br>
 <br>